Experiment: EMGs during Muscle Fatigue

 What will you learn?

-You will use the EMG SpikerBox to record your bicep or forearm muscles while doing isometric muscle contractions until fatigue/failure occurs.
+You will use the Muscle SpikerBox to record your bicep or forearm muscles while doing isometric muscle contractions until fatigue/failure occurs.
 You will measure the EMG amplitude during the contractions to learn about changes in muscle cells and neural signals during fatigue.

 Our muscle system is the largest system in our body (40%-50% of our weight).
 This system includes your heart, which is a pump made of specialized cardiac muscle, and the smooth muscles in your guts, allowing food to move.